telerik/ajax-docs/api/server/Telerik.Web.UI/ClientEvents.md

 ###  RequestSucceeded `String`

 Gets or sets the RequestSucceeded event that is fired when a request to the server is started.

-###  RequestFailed `String`

-Gets or sets the RequestFailed event that is fired when a request to the server is started.